shiinamiyuki/autodiff/README.md

 # autodiff
-A Too Simple Source-to-Source AD Library for C++
+An Overly Simple Source-to-Source AD Library for C++